mmistakes/so-simple-theme/users/documentation/index.md

 CmdStanPy and CmdStanR provide access to the latest version of Stan, or earlier versions, as specified.
-They use minimal memory beyond what is used by CmdStan itself to runs and records an analysis, therefore they can be used to fit more complex models and/or large datasets.
+They use minimal memory beyond what is used by CmdStan itself to run and record an analysis, therefore they can be used to fit more complex models and/or large datasets.